gmelika/slate/source/index.html.md

 # Introduction

 Welcome to the SFOX API!
 The API allows you to offer buy/sell services to your customers through the SFOX platform.
+In this structure, our partners act as an intermediary between SFOX and their customers.

 > To create an account, use this code: